Last Updated –

-- List down all your current debts (unpaid rent, credit card balances, car loan, housing loan, etc.) along with their current balances, interest rates, monthly payments, and repayment period.
+- List down all your current debts (unpaid rent, credit card balances, car loan, housing loan, student loan, etc.) along with their current balances, interest rates, monthly payments, and repayment period.

 - Identify the debts whose payoff you want to prioritize.
 Either you choose to pay off first the debts with the highest interest rates or those with the highest monthly amortizations.

 - Research how to pay off your debts the soonest time possible.
 Your options could include increasing your monthly payments, negotiating the terms with lenders, debt consolidation, loan restructuring, and credit card amnesty.